utiasSTARS/liegroups/docs/source/torch.rst

 .. autoclass:: liegroups.torch.SO2
     :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory

+.. autoclass:: liegroups.torch.so2.SO2Matrix
+    :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory

 .. autoclass:: liegroups.torch.SE2
     :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory

+.. autoclass:: liegroups.torch.se2.SE2Matrix
+    :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory

 .. autoclass:: liegroups.torch.SO3
     :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory

+.. autoclass:: liegroups.torch.so3.SO3Matrix
+    :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory

 .. autoclass:: liegroups.torch.SE3
+    :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory

+.. autoclass:: liegroups.torch.se3.SE3Matrix
     :members: cpu, cuda, from_numpy, is_cuda, is_pinned, pin_memory